maxio-com/ab-golang-sdk/doc/controllers/subscription-status.md

 ## Subscription Side Effects

 You can request a `POST` to obtain this data from the endpoint without any side effects.
-Plain and simple, this will preview data, not log any changes against a subscription.
+This method allows you to preview data, but does not log any changes against a subscription.

 ```go
 PreviewRenewal(